Skip to content

 A developer runs: copilot -p "Migrate the users table to add a new required column with no default"

-Without a critic: The planner generates a migration script and executes it.
+Without a critic, the planner generates a migration script and executes it.
 If the script omits a backfill step for existing rows, production fails at runtime.

 The error is caught before a single query runs.